-8) The physical environment Classrooms are well-organised, well lit, well resourced and clutter free.
+All staff receive updated Child Protection and Prevent training to ensure wellbeing of all pupils All staff trained in Restorative Justice All staff trained in the Emotion Coaching approach 7) Social interaction opportunities All children attend whole school trips/visits and shared experiences All children have opportunity to attend whole school events e.g. 'school fair' Large variety of after school clubs Golden Time in infant classes Social skills groups TA support for extra curriculum activities Social stories Circle of Friends groups Personalised TIS- Connect support and development of social skills 8) The physical environment Classrooms are well-organised, well lit, well resourced and clutter free.
 Full appreciation and provision of access requirements for all children Visually clear classrooms All areas of school are disability accessible Stimulating external play areas, including outdoor adventure area and large school field with a quiet garden area Areas of the playground designated for different activities.
 Accessible toilets Appropriately sized tables, chairs and furniture for each class to give full access for pupils.
-Displays in the classroom assist learning (5 Be's) and encourage interaction.
-Flexible learning - inside and outside Water available in all classrooms Library accessible to all pupils Timetabled group rooms for additional needs and intervention groups Quiet work areas including library A 'distraction free' or personal workspace can be set up for a child as needed within the class space.
-Designated teaching rooms for identified pupils Dedicated resources matched to pupils behavioural, social and learning needs with individual motivators and rewards Specialist equipment such as specialist seating provided through the school, on the advice from therapists and health colleagues Specialist communication aids as appropriate 9) Transition from year to year, setting to setting Meetings are held between the present and the next class teacher Whole school transition day at end of year Good liaison with secondary schools Secondary taster days Close links with Sunny Corner preschool Transition programme for new reception children including 'Stay and Visual cues/photographs/individual internal visits to promote positive transition.
-1-1 visits to secondary school Extended transition arrangements arranged on individual basis with secondary schools Early identification of 'key worker/mentor' to help build familiarity (as required) Identified transition in the summer term Passport communication book
+Timetabled group rooms for additional needs and intervention groups Quiet work areas including library A 'distraction free' or personal workspace can be set up for a child as needed within the class space.
+Designated teaching rooms for identified pupils Dedicated resources matched to pupils behavioural, social and learning needs with individual motivators and rewards Specialist equipment such as specialist seating provided through the school, on the advice from therapists and health colleagues Specialist communication aids as appropriate Connect room available for children when they need any calming time or to

+Displays in the classroom assist learning and encourage interaction.
+Flexible learning - inside and outside Water available in all classrooms Library accessible to all pupils speak to a trusted adult in a comfortable location 9) Transition from year to year, setting Meetings are held between the present and the next class teacher Whole school transition day at end of year Good liaison with secondary schools Secondary taster days Close links with Sunny Corner preschool Transition programme for new reception children including 'Stay and Play' days School meeting for new Reception children held in July Class welcome meetings for all parents in September First individual parent meetings held in October focused on how each pupil has 'settled in' to their new class.
+1-1 visits to secondary school Extended transition arrangements arranged on individual basis with secondary schools Early identification of 'key worker/mentor' to help build familiarity (as required) Identified transition arrangements in the summer term Passport communication book Advice from other agencies to support individual transition Early support/ TAC meetings Joint transition meetings between schools with parents/ child